kuzzleio/documentation/src/guide/1/essentials/signal-handling/index.md

  * `SIGINT`

  These signals are the result of a request to terminate gracefully.
- When one of the aforementioned Unix signals is detected, Kuzzle will refuse new requests, exit the cluster, finish the current request queue and then shutdown.
+ When one of the aforementioned Unix signals is detected, Kuzzle will refuse new requests, exit the cluster, finish the current request queue then shutdown.

 ## Dump report